Swamp Soup

 Place in an airtight container and stored in the fridge for up to 3 days.

-You can also freeze this soup by placing single servings into the fridge and letting them cool before moving them to the freezer.
+You can also freeze this soup by portioning them into single servings.
+Then chill in the fridge and let them cool before moving them to the freezer.

 Tips for No Leftovers